cwarden45/DTC_Scripts/23andMe/1000_Genomes/README.md

 **2)** I am predicted to have 2.5% African (Sub-Saharan African, according to 23andMe).
 While this might be correct, I wonder if there might be some Northern African / Southern European that might be mixed in there.
 For example, I expect to see some Spanish and Italian ancestry that isn't showing up.

-While this was a main goal of trying to check the more specific 1000 Genomes frequencies, I can't quite show this with that information.
+While this was a main goal of trying to check the more specific 1000 Genomes frequencies, I don't think those results are absolutely conclusive (I don't really see extremely clear evidence for SNPs that are only high frequency in current African individuals, but all SNPs within the segments are not informative, for example).

-However, the Genes4Good results did indicate "West Asian and North African Ancestry was often assigned to some portions of individuals who appear to actually have European ancestry and vice-versa", and the part of African also varies with my DNA.land predictions (being North African instead of Sub-Saharan African, so I can see some evidence that the part of Africa may indeed not be precise).
+However, the Genes4Good results did indicate "West Asian and North African Ancestry was often assigned to some portions of individuals who appear to actually have European ancestry and vice-versa", and the part of African also varies with my [DNA.land](https://dna.land/) predictions (being North African instead of Sub-Saharan African, so I can see some evidence that the part of Africa may indeed not be precise).
 On the other hand, the [GENOtation](http://genotation.stanford.edu/) Hapmap2 chromosome painting seems more limited (just European and African), but chr9 and chr14 are painted with African ancestry.

 If I export the 90% confidence predictions, these are the parts that are supposed to be of African Ancestry: